|Number of records||1,756,368|

 This field contains the relevant postcode district for the postcode – identified by the outward portion of the postcode (the part before the space).

 This field contains the relevant populated place for the postcode, as defined by Ordnance Survey.

 The ceremonial county (as defined by Ordnance Survey) for each postcode.

 The easting and northing fields contain the exact coordinates for the center point of each postcode.
-For England, Wales, Scotland, the Isle of Man and the Channel Islands, the easting and northing use the OSGB36 British National Grid.
-For Northern Ireland, the easting and northing use the TM75 Irish Grid.
+All eastings and northings use the OSGB36 British National Grid.
+Coordinates for the Channel Islands and Isle of Man are approximated to postcode district level.

 The local goverment area for each postcode (i.e. the name of the relevant unitary authority, borough or district council, or London borough).

 The first-level NUTS region for each postcode.